Roman Holiday (song): In popular culture

 From early 2019, "Roman Holiday" became a popular meme on Twitter and TikTok, thanks to Minaj's "animated performance and rapid fire verses" in the song.
 PopBuzz noted that given how "manic the song is, it's the perfect template for any meme".
 A typical meme of the song would include any unrelated or sped up video, with "Roman Holiday" playing in the background, mainly if someone is escaping or rushing out.
 The meme caused a 298% surge in streams, and saw it soar to number one on the iTunes Rap/Hip Hop chart in mid-May.
-The song trended at #1 on US Twitter on February 5, 2023 in protest of the Grammy Awards and reached #1 on the Billboard Rap Digital sales chart.
+In February 2023, the song reached #1 on the Billboard Rap Digital sales chart.

-Credits and personnel
+Personnel

 Credits are taken from Pink Friday: Roman Reloaded liner notes.